How to Plan a Day Trip to London

 As much as there’s plenty to do in Norfolk and elsewhere in the east of England, sometimes you just need a day trip to London.

 A bustling city, a melting pot of cultures and an unrivalled buzz that only comes from visiting one of the world’s most iconic locations, a day trip to London is the perfect way to spend a Saturday or change up your routine.
-But, what should you do to ensure your squeeze out every last drop of out your day trip?
+Imagine sitting down to a meal of bottomless steak London at the Temper restaurant as you watch the world go by.
+But, what other things should you do to ensure your squeeze out every last drop of out your day trip?
 Here’s how to plan it to perfection…

 Book your train tickets in advance